glowplug-studio/supacharger-docs/docs/cli/index.md

 alias: **in**

+flags: -f (force - will remove git refs and files, then clone a fresh copy)

 Atttempts to install a plugin and activate it.

 - pulls source from github - may require purcahse first and github username